President Johnson did not want the war to broaden. He wanted the North Vietnamese to leave their brothers in the south alone.

 The ROKs went out on patrol about three or four times a week.
 They would usually patrol the mountains to the west of our base, known as the Phu Cats.
 The lieutenant often teased me about going out on patrol with them…at least I thought he was teasing until the day he told me it was time for me to go.
 Not wanting to lose face, I grabbed my gear and went out on the patrol.
-Fortunately, for me, it was not one of the long-range patrols up in the Phu Cats, but rather just a short two-hour jaunt outside the airbase perimeter.
-On this particular mission, our patrol encountered no enemy and my short career as a “grunt” left me unharmed.
+My first patrol was fearful, though fortunately for me it was not one of the long-range patrols up in the Phu Cats, but rather just a short two-hour jaunt outside the airbase perimeter.
+On this particular mission, our patrol encountered no enemy and my short career as a “grunt” during that time left me unharmed.
 (God bless the grunts!)

 Before I left Vietnam, my ROK friends held a celebration on my behalf, including fresh fish from the river, Korean OB 10 beer, and, of course, plenty of kimchee.
 To this day, I fondly remember all of my days and nights with my Korean friends, I still have a fondness for Kimchee have converted some family members and friends and bring some home now and then.

 Please share your memories of our staunch allies from South Korea

 You are welcome to share Joe’s blogs on Facebook or any other media, in their entirety with citation acknowledging Joe as the author.
 Copyright protected, all rights reserved © Joe Campolo Jr.